chrisvanmeer/at-hashi-demo/README.md

 - Each server and client will do a certificate request to the first server.
 - The first server will issue the certificates and stores them on the servers / clients.
 - A certificate for the demo webapp will be requested and issued.
-- This certificate will be placed on all of the clients, so that Traefik (see Nomad Demo Jobs) can use it as an artifact.
+- This certificate will be placed in Vault later on, so that Traefik (see Nomad Demo Jobs) can use it as an artifact.

 ### Run playbook